Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data: Introduction

 \section{Introduction}

-Privacy concerns typically restrict access to information regarding peoples’ incomes.
-Rather, income data are typically available as grouped data, wherein individual incomes are grouped into a set of known income classes (e.g. annual incomes between JPY $3$ and $4$ million), followed by counting the number of individuals per class.
-As the amount of information in grouped data is considerably limited because of the grouping mechanism, the underlying structure cannot be expressly revealed.
-However, numerous studies in the literature on income distribution estimation explored various statistical methods and income models to estimate income distributions (see \cite{kleiber03book}, \cite{choti08book}, and \cite{jorda} for comprehensive reviews).
+Income data are typically provided as grouped data, where individual incomes are grouped into a set of predefined intervals (e.g., annual income between $3$ and $4$ million Japanese Yen; JPY) and the number of individuals or households within each class is recorded.
+As the amount of information in the grouped data is considerably limited by the grouping mechanism, the underlying distribution structure cannot be expressly observed.
+Nevertheless, numerous studies in the literature on income distribution estimation have explored various statistical methods and income models to reconstruct these income distributions \citep[see][for comprehensive reviews]{kleiber03book, choti08book, jorda}.

-In Japan, the Housing and Land Survey (HLS) includes the municipality-level grouped income data of varying numbers of income classes over time.
-The HLS data can provide detailed information for effective policymaking with fine granularity.
-However, as HLS does not cover every municipality, the non-sampled areas must be spatially interpolated to create a complete map of an income or inequality measure.
-Additionally, HLS is conducted every five years; the public can access the results after a year of the survey.
-Therefore, the temporal prediction of the latest income status is necessary for an arbitrary time point to allow policymaking based on the latest information on income status.
-The proposed model can effectively overcome these challenges through the spatio-temporal heterogeneity embedded in the mixing proportions, as well as a set of covariates in the component distributions.
+In Japan, the Housing and Land Survey (HLS) includes municipality-level grouped income data, where the number of income classes varies over time.
+These data offer detailed information for effective policymaking at fine granularity.
+However, as the published HLS data do not cover every municipality, spatial interpolation is required to produce complete maps of income or inequality measures.
+Furthermore, the HLS is conducted only every five years and the results become accessible only a year after the survey.
+Therefore, temporal prediction of the latest income status is necessary for any given time point to facilitate policymaking based on the most current information on income status.